 When we are tortured by difficult choices in our lives, it’s because we struggle against that instinct; against what our Selves know to be the way.

 And it’s when our fears and our needs collide that life’s choices can seem so difficult or so hard.

 “What should I do?
 What should I do!?”

 The thing is, though…

 You KNOW what to do.
 SOMETHING in you is telling you.
 But you’re afraid.

 Trust your instincts.

-But try not to stuff your face.
+Just try not to stuff your face, like me.

 Comment and share below.
 Sharing isn’t normally fun, but maybe this time…